openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_testmacro/unittest_testmacro_package_api/unittest_testmacro_package_macros.md

 @UnittestOption[Int](public myOpt)
 ```

-Specific rules:
+Rules:

 - `@UnittestOption` cannot be reused for the same option.
 - `@UnittestOption` must be at the top level.
-- For multi-type options, validator callback parameters should be `Any`; for single-type options, use the specific type.
+- If an option accepts multiple types, the validator callback parameter should be `Any`.
+If only one type is valid, the parameter should be that specific type.
-- Validator callbacks return `Bool` or `?String`.
+- The validator callback returns `Bool` or `?String`.
-- `true` indicates valid options; `false` indicates invalid values.
+    - `true` indicates the option is valid; `false` indicates it is invalid.
-- `Some<String>` contains invalidity reason descriptions; `None<String>` indicates valid values.
+    - `Some<String>` contains a description of why the option is invalid; `None<String>` indicates validity.

-Example usage with `Configuration`:
+Example with `Configuration`:

 Option key names are constructed by capitalizing the first letter and prefixing with `Key`.
-For example, option `zxc` becomes `KeyZxc.zxc`.
+For example, an option named `zxc` will have the key `KeyZxc.zxc`.

 ```cangjie
 @UnittestOption[String](opt)